datstartup/ubuntuopenbox/_posts/2019-01-12-Autostart-Command-Or-App-Raspbian.md

 ---

-When I run Raspberry as headless server, eventually I will need to run some command/ app at startup.
+When using Raspberry as headless server, eventually I will need to run some commands or apps at start up.

-There are various ways to archieve the result, and below is just one that I find very flexible and robust.
+Although there are various ways to get the task done, I have found a way that I think very flexible and robust.

 The method is to create an **autostart.sh** script storing commands, then run the script at boot by adding it to **/etc/rc.local** file.

-This way you can add as many commands as you want to the autostart.sh script and only have to maintain this file in case something changes.
+This way you can add as many commands as you want to the **autostart.sh** script and only focus to maintain this file.

 ### 1. Add an **autostart.sh** script